alvarocaceresmunoz/team-pollinate-get-results/README.md

 - To get data from a test database, type `./run --database development` (or `./run -d development` for short)

 # Scheduling this script
-*Warning: in order to make this work, the script needs to be fixed so that it can exit on its own, rather than pressing Ctr-C.*
+*Warning: in order to make this work, the script needs to be fixed so that it can exit on its own, rather than having to press Ctr-C.*

 If you want to schedule data gathering from the database (i.e. executing the script at a given date periodically), you can do so by using [crontab](https://en.wikipedia.org/wiki/Cron), a job scheduler for Linux.